anggakharisma/order-screen/README.md

    ```

 ## 🛠️ Installation
-To set up Spice Republic locally, follow these steps:
+To set up DARS locally, follow these steps:

 1. Clone the repository: